-In tips 1 & 2 I talked about evaluation.
+how to order antabuse online In tips 1 & 2 I talked about evaluation.
 This time we’re talking about discovery projects where you are setting out to uncover things that haven’t been found before.
-Such projects might have innovation as their goal, or to update and catch up with changes in attitude or behavior due to time or new arrivals in the market place.
+Such projects might have innovation as their goal, or to update and catch up with changes in attitude or behaviour due to time or new arrivals in the market place.

 Here the forming part of the group or session is crucial, you are going into unknown territory with strangers so you need to be able to count on each other.
 Although this ‘unknown territory’ exists in an urban or suburban comfortable room or viewing facility, or perhaps a hotel meeting room – don’t think this doesn’t mean people won’t be anxious – they will.
 And so will you!
 Whatever you do don’t adopt a ‘nonchalant’ or devil-may-care attitude which almost certainly covers nervousness – and is likely to create mimicry in the group as they copy you, the most powerful person in the room!
 Do spend time qualifying yourself, introducing your group to the primary task and describing how you will all work together.
 Then people can start to relax – there is a plan!

-We will return to the Phases or stages in this journey in future Tips, but notice if you will similar journeys of your own, where you have opened yourself up for new experiences.
+I may return to the Phases or stages in this journey in future posts or tips, but notice if you will similar journeys of your own, where you have opened yourself up for new experiences.
 Going on holiday is a favourite [although if you’re a worrier, you may have packed everything but the kitchen sink!]
 Think of a time when you took things as they came, tried out some new stuff and went with the flow: that’s the kind of headspace to employ if you’re leading a creative journey.

 More on what all the phases involve soon!